lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 ## Practice Problems

-In each of these lessons I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty The least complex is to change the random seed in the research and rework the problem demonstrated in the lesson.
-The most complex is to use data of your own.
-In either case, please plan to:
+In each of these lessons I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty.
+In psychometrics, I strongly recommend that you have started with a dataset that has a minimum of three subscales and use it for all of the assignments in the OER.
+In any case, please plan to:

 * Properly format and prepare the data.
 * Conduct diagnostic tests to determine the suitability of the data for PCA.
-* Conducting tests to guide the decisions about number of components to extract.
+* Conduct tests to guide the decisions about number of components to extract.
-* Conducting orthogonal and oblique extractions (at least two each with different numbers of components).
+* Conduct orthogonal and oblique rotations (at least two each with different numbers of extracted components).
-* Selecting one solution and preparing an APA style results section (with table and figure).
+* Select one solution and preparing an APA style results section (with table and figure).

 ### Problem #1:  Play around with this simulation.